tudocomp/tudocomp/docs/Documentation.md

 > Note that the make target can be aborted at any time and will resume
 > with what it had already downloaded the next time it gets invoked.

-After the downloaded, the files can be found in the __source__ directory of the project, under `/datasets/download`.
+The downloaded files can be found in the __source__ directory of the project, under `/datasets/download`.

 This example will use some of those texts.

 ### Compare Workspace

-At this point it would be possible to just build the compare tool and invoke it with a config file referring to the datasets example text, but this would still be a bit cumbersome because:
+At this point we already can build the compare tool and invoke it with a config file.
+But this is a bit cumbersome, because:

-- The text files and compare tool end up with somewhat complex file paths.
+- The input files and the compare tool can have complex file paths.
 - The compare files dumps log files and compression artifacts to the current working directory, so it should run in its own directory.
+  > TODO: what are compare files dumps log files?
-- Changes to the tudocomp codebase will not automatically be picked up by the tool.
+- Changes to the tudocomp codebase will not automatically be recognized by the tool.

-To address these, arguably minor, concerns the build system offers the target `compare_workspace`.
+To address these (arguably minor) concerns the build system offers the target `compare_workspace`.
 It will create the directory `/build/compare_workspace`, and fill it with a short shell script `run.sh` that:

 - Invokes the make targets `tudocomp_driver`, `compare_tool` and
-  `compare_workspace` to ensure all build code is up to date.
+  `compare_workspace` to ensure that the built code is up to date.
-- Locally appends the binary directory of tudocomp to`$PATH` so it doesn't have to be installed or be invoked with the full path.
+- Locally appends the binary directory of Tudocomp to`$PATH` such that it does not have to be installed or be invoked with the relative/full path.
+> TODO: what is "it"?
-- Defines a environment variable `$DATASETS` pointing to the dataset directory.
+- Defines an environment variable `$DATASETS` pointing to the dataset directory.
-- And finally delegates to the `compare_tool` with the environment defined above.
+- Delegates to the `compare_tool` with the environment defined above.
+> TODO: what will be delegated?
+The environment variables?
+Parameters like below?

-This enables us to quickly set up a test environment for different algorithms:
+This set-up enables us to quickly create a test environment for different algorithms:

 ~~~
 .../build> make compare_workspace